3 Days in Paris, France — Posh First Timer’s Guide

 Relais Christine

-If you’re traveling to Paris to fulfill the whirlwind romantic rendezvous of your dreams—and your wallet is prepared to turn those dreams into reality—there’s no better place to stay than the luxurious, 5-star Relais Christine boutique hotel which preserves the intimacy of the private residence it once was.
+If you’re traveling to Paris for three days to fulfill the whirlwind romantic rendezvous of your dreams—and your wallet is prepared to turn those dreams into reality—there’s no better place to stay than the luxurious, 5-star Relais Christine boutique hotel which preserves the intimacy of the private residence it once was.
 Tucked away on Rue Christine off the bustling Quai des Grands Augustins, you’re just steps away from the heart of the city in this refined left-of-Siene location with easy access to Notre-Dame and Sainte-Chapelle on Île de la Cité, the historic Shakespeare and Company bookstore, and the mouthwatering ice cream from Berthillon on Île Saint-Louis.
 This prime location is also surrounded by Michelin Guide specialities like Le Christine, Le Relais Louis XIII, and Ze Kitchen Galerie—ensuring you’re eating the best cuisine that Paris has to offer!
 Inside the friendly atmosphere of this hotel, you’ll find divine fixings exuding timeless Parisian elegance from ceiling to floor, with dazzling chandeliers reflecting the shiny velvet fabrics of plush patterned couches in the public lounge area.
 Whether you fancy a game of chess or a good book, this common area crafted from noble materials represents the perfect place to unwind and includes an honesty bar where you can prepare any cocktail of your choosing!

 -